-It was surreal that my dad was slowing disappearing from Alzheimer's, and I was losing the amazing person who raised me and was my biggest cheerleader.
+It was surreal that my dad was slowly disappearing from Alzheimer's, and I was losing the amazing person who raised me and was my biggest cheerleader.

 Each day presented new challenges, but nothing stood out as much as having to help him with his showering - I had to improvise with solutions so I would not invade his privacy.
 This experience gave me the idea to create The Wrap.

 My dad was with me on my leg journey having made the crucial decisions and I am now with him on his journey.
 I know he would be supportive as some of his career involved bringing innovative medical products to the market!

 My dad, a veteran of the US Army, shown below with my kids in 2014!

 A business professional and entrepreneur with diverse experience in marketing strategy and branding, product development, consulting, and CAREGIVING.
 She spent time taking care of her father who suffers from Alzheimer’s and dealt with the multiple conflicting feelings while helping him shower.
 The wrap was developed to change the bathing situation to one of connection and laughter, rather than embarrassment and a loss of one’s dignity.